tskit-dev/tstrait/docs/output.md

 # Output

 The outputs of the {func}`.sim_phenotype` function are two dataclass objects.
-The first output is a {class}`.PhenotypeResult` object, which includes information regarding the simulated individuals.
-It includes the individual ID, simulated value of phenotype, genetic value and environmental noise.
-The second output is a {class}`.GeneticValueResult` object, and it includes the site ID, causal allele, effect size and causal allele frequency.
+The first output is a {class}`.PhenotypeResult` object, which includes the simulated information regarding the individuals.
+The second output is a {class}`.GeneticValueResult` object, which includes simulated information regarding the causal sites.

-To ensure that the output of the example is the same, we set a `random_seed`.
+Randomness is controlled in **tstrait** through `random_seed`.
+It is used to generate [numpy.random.Generator](https://numpy.org/doc/stable/reference/random/generator.html#numpy.random.Generator) object, such that the simulation output will be the same when the `random_seed` is set to be the same value.

 In the below example, we will be simulating 5 individuals with 3 causal sites from {class}`.TraitModelAllele` model.
 The other simulation parameters are set to be the same as the example in the [Quickstart](quickstart.md) page.

 ```{code-cell} ipython3
 import msprime